The Common Program of the People's Republic of China 1949-1954

 After their victory in Manchuria in 1948, CCP leaders in the region established a new model of socialist industrialization by simultaneously drawing on Soviet economic planning and utilizing the physical assets, human resources, and economic institutions inherited from the Japanese Empire and Chinese Nationalists.
 The CCP particularly relied on thousands of Japanese and former Nationalist Chinese experts to rebuild major state-owned enterprises in Manchuria.
 This approach, however, challenged the CCP's political image as a purely proletarian and anti-imperialist regime.
 Ironically, Manchuria became the hub of the PRC's "socialist industrialization" largely due to the enduring influence of the two preceding anti-Communist regimes, rather than in spite of it.

-Following the Communist victory in 1949, the Soviet Union became China's sole supplier for rebuilding its war-torn industry and economy.
+As stated before in Article 26, following the Communist victory in 1949, the Soviet Union became China's sole supplier for rebuilding its war-torn industry and economy.
 However, this shift was complicated by China's technological history.
 Many factories and plants inherited by the Communist regime had been built in the early 20th century using Western machinery, equipment, and standards, and had operated under Western procedures for decades.
 As China distanced itself from the West, the new regime made it clear that these factories and plants had to adapt to the technological and operational standards of the Soviet Union.

 In November 1949, the central government established the Chinese Academy of Sciences (CAS), uniting the majority of Chinese researchers working on the mainland.
 Many of these researchers had been trained in Western countries or had previously worked for the Nationalist government.
 Consequently, they were more familiar with Western knowledge and practices and had limited exposure to Soviet science and technology, with few knowing Russian.
 These Western-trained scientists and engineers at CAS were required to shift their focus from Western technology to Soviet-based methods.
 The government not only criticized their Western inclinations, particularly towards the US, but also compelled them to adopt Soviet learning approaches and contribute to national economic and defense objectives.
 In October 24, 1952, CAS formalized this shift by approving "The Decision of CAS on Strengthening the Learning and Introducing Soviet Advanced Science".
 See also Article 43.